tiberlab/tibercad/share/Readme.txt

 In the following, VERSION denotes the version number of the TiberCAD release you downloaded and INSTALLPATH denotes the directory where TiberCAD gets installed.
+Version 2.2.0 of GMSH (http://www.geuz.org/gmsh) will be installed together with TiberCAD.
+For the Lunix version you need OpenGL libraries installed on your system.

 1.1 Prerequisites